gpoole/eslint-config-standard-with-typescript/readme.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![npm](https://img.shields.io/npm/v/eslint-config-standard-with-typescript)](https://www.npmjs.com/package/eslint-config-standard-with-typescript)

-An [ESLint shareable config](https://eslint.org/docs/developer-guide/shareable-configs) for TypeScript that is based on [eslint-config-standard](https://github.com/standard/eslint-config-standard) and has TypeScript specific rules from [@typescript-eslint/eslint-plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin).
+An ESLint config for TypeScript that is based on [eslint-config-standard](https://github.com/standard/eslint-config-standard) and has TypeScript specific rules from [@typescript-eslint/eslint-plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin).

 # @typescript-eslint dependencies

-This package has `@typescript-eslint/parser` in `dependencies`.
+This package has `@typescript-eslint/parser` and `@typescript-eslint/eslint-plugin` in `dependencies`.
-And it has `@typescript-eslint/eslint-plugin` in `peerDependencies`.
 Both are specified as ranges.
 It's probably safest for the installed versions of these packages to be the same.
-This can be achieved by:
+This can be achieved by locking them in `package-lock.json`.

-1. Pin (exact version) the `@typescript-eslint/eslint-plugin` in `package.json`.
-1. Have a `package-lock.json` which locks the version of the `@typescript-eslint/parser` sub-dependency.

-And both pin/lock to the same version.

 # npm@<7